-- 8.5.1 A "high stick" is when a player checks an opponent in such a way that contact is made between his stick and the opponent's neck, face or helmet.
+A "high stick" is when a player checks an opponent in such a way that contact is made between their stick and the opponent's neck, face or helmet.
 Incidental contact with the helmet should be disregarded.
-If a player being legally checked deliberately ducks, so as to cause the stick of the opponent to strike him on the head or neck, no penalty shall be assessed. - 8.5.2 MAJOR PENALTY The referee, at their discretion may assess a major penalty, based on the degree of violence of the check, to a player or goalkeeper who high sticks an opponent.
+If a player being legally checked deliberately ducks, so as to cause the stick of the opponent to strike them on the head or neck, no penalty shall be assessed.